Alexandros32/Portfolio/assets/README.md

 #### About

 - **About Me** - You can see informations about myself and my job title.
-- **Image Of Me** - You can see an image of me for further use of my employers.
+- **Image Of Me** - You can see an image of me,so you know how i look like.
 #### Skills

 - **My Skills** - You can see information about my skills.